 Just as Walt Disney once said, “Disneyland will never be completed,” Walt Disney World Resort “will continue to grow as long as there is imagination left in the world.”
 New projects are always in development and on the horizon, including:

 - Fantasyland – The largest expansion project in Magic Kingdom history began opening in 2012 at Walt Disney World Resort, featuring attractions and experiences in an area that doubles the size of Fantasyland.
-New elements include: Princess Fairytale Hall, Under the Sea ~ Journey of the Little Mermaid, Enchanted Tales with Belle, Be Our Guest Restaurant, Gaston’s Tavern, Ariel’s Grotto, Dumbo the Flying Elephant, The Great Goofini and Casey Jr. Splash ‘n’ Soak Station.
-A 2014 opening is now scheduled for The Seven Dwarfs Mine Train, taking guests on a musical ride into the mine “where a million diamonds shine.”
+New elements include: The Seven Dwarfs Mine Train, Princess Fairytale Hall, Under the Sea ~ Journey of the Little Mermaid, Enchanted Tales with Belle, Be Our Guest Restaurant, Gaston’s Tavern, Ariel’s Grotto, Dumbo the Flying Elephant, The Great Goofini and Casey Jr. Splash ‘n’ Soak Station.

 - AVATAR - At Disney’s Animal Kingdom, Disney is teaming with visionary filmmaker James Cameron to bring the mystical world of AVATAR to life.
 Guests will encounter awe-inspiring floating mountains and wander through a nighttime jungle of bioluminescent plants that are alive with light and sound.
 Guests will alsodiscover what it feels like to soar into the sky riding a Banshee.
 And the new AVATAR-inspired land won’t be the only change coming to Disney’s Animal Kingdom.
 The largest expansion in the history of the park also includes all-new entertainment experiences, featuring after-dark entertainment and an evening version of the Kilimanjaro Safaris.